 As the Chief Executive Officer of Hanft Projects, Mr. Hanft brings his extensive leadership, marketing/consumer industry and innovation and technology experience to the Board.
-His knowledge of the consumer marketplace, media and current branding initiatives have proven particularly valuable.
+His knowledge of the consumer marketplace, media and current branding initiatives has proven particularly valuable to the Board.